 After knowing everything about this development, the only question that strikes us is – “Whether we should adopt this advancement in our business?”.
 So to make it a more simpler one, I would suggest firstly understand who are your end-customers and what’s the maximum possible way they would try to reach you and on the basis of this answers and the above information available, you would surely be able to take a decision.

-Techno Infonet is a LEADING WEB DESIGN COMPANY located in INDIA which works on RESPONSIVE WEB DESIGN as well as on other open source IT services.
+Techno Infonet is a LEADING WEB DESIGN COMPANY located in the USA which works on RESPONSIVE WEB DESIGN as well as on other open source IT services.

 We at Techno Infonet are ready to assist YOU for any RESPONSIVE WEB DESIGN related queries.